-The recipe converter (also known as a recipe calculator, recipe multiplier, recipe divider, or serving sizer) is a kitchen tool that can be used to help you multiply, divide, portion, or scale your recipes to a desired yield or serving size.
-It's almost as easy as copy, paste, convert.
-See the instructions below or visit the How-To section for details.
+The recipe converter (also known as a recipe calculator, recipe multiplier, recipe divider, recipe scaler, or serving sizer) is a kitchen tool that can be used to help you multiply, divide, portion, or scale your recipes to a desired yield or serving size.
+It's almost as easy as copy, paste, convert!

-2. Type in or copy and paste the ingredients section of a recipe into the ingredients text area.
+- Type in or copy and paste the ingredients section of a recipe into the ingredient list

-*Note: The copy and paste feature may not work properly for some recipe sites or food blogs due to the way the site formats their text.
+Note: The copy and paste feature may not work properly for some recipe sites or food blogs due to the way the site formats their text.
+The copy and paste feature may also not work properly for certain mobile browsers.
 If this happens, the ingredients can be typed in or each line that was pasted into the text area can be edited.
 See below comments for details.

 (The standard recipe format for ingredients starts with the quantity, followed by the unit measure, and ends with the ingredient.)

-4. Edit the recipe so that each ingredient line is on a new line.
+- Edit the recipe so that each ingredient line is on a new line.
 (New lines are created by

 1 cup milk